Just Following Orders aka: I Was Just Following Orders

 Black Cat: In the beginning of the anime version, this is the defense Train gives to justify attempting to murder Eve.

-Dragon Ball: Dragon Ball Z had Zarbon claiming this after Vegeta rammed a fist through his gut.
-In the English dub version, this sounds plausible, because Freezer came up with the idea of destroying the Saiyans on his own.
-In the original Japanese version, this is nonsense, because Zarbon and Dodoria were the ones who planted the idea that the Saiyans were a threat that needed to be destroyed in Freezer's head in the first place.
+Dragon Ball Z had Zarbon claiming this after Vegeta rammed a fist through his gut.
+In the English dub version, this sounds plausible, because Frieza came up with the idea of destroying the Saiyans on his own.
+In the original Japanese version, this is nonsense, because Zarbon and Dodoria were the ones who planted the idea that the Saiyans were a threat that needed to be destroyed in Frieza's head in the first place.
 Either way, Vegeta is not impressed and simply kills Zarbon by shooting through him.

 Fullmetal Alchemist: Ed tries to invoke this when Riza tells him what happened in Ishval, saying that the Homunculi were really the ones behind it.
 Riza replies that, yes, the Homunculi may have started it, but they were the ones who carried it out, and that is something they will never forget.